luong-komorebi/Awesome-Linux-Software/README.md

 - [StarUML](http://staruml.io/) - A sophisticated software modeler.
 - [Uncrustify](http://uncrustify.sourceforge.net/) - Source Code Beautifier for C, C++, C#, ObjectiveC, D, Java, Pawn and VALA.
 See UniversalIndentGUI below. [![Open-Source Software][OSS Icon]]
 - [UniversalIndentGUI](http://universalindent.sourceforge.net/) - UniversalIndentGUI offers a live preview for setting the parameters of nearly any indenter. [![Open-Source Software][OSS Icon]](https://sourceforge.net/projects/universalindent/files/uigui/)
+- [Wdiff](https://www.gnu.org/software/wdiff/) - The GNU wdiff program is a front end to diff for comparing files on a word per word basis.
+It collects the diff output and uses it to produce a nicer display of word differences between the original files.
 - [Wireshark](https://www.wireshark.org/) - Wireshark is the world's foremost network protocol analyzer.
 It lets you see what's happening on your network at a microscopic level.
 It is the de facto (and often de jure) standard across many industries and educational institutions.
 - [Zeal](https://zealdocs.org/) - Zeal is an offline documentation browser for software developers. [![Open-Source Software][OSS Icon]](https://github.com/zealdocs/zeal)